 Ask an expert for help.

-If you suffer from extreme stress or anxiety, consult with a health care expert such as your primary care provider who can provide you with insight or work with you on a specialized plan to reduce stress.
+If you suffer from extreme stress or anxiety, consult with a health care expert such as your primary care provider who can provide you with insight or work with you on a specialized plan to help you reduce daily stress.
+Or try one of the many free resources available to Michigan residents.